Michigan football depth chart: What the two-deep looks like heading into summer

 Defensive back

-Starters: CB Will Johnson (junior), SS Jaden Mangham (senior) , FS Makari Paige (graduate), Nickel Ja'Den McBurrows (senior), CB Aamir Hall
+Starters: CB Will Johnson (junior), SS Quinten Johnson (graduate), FS Makari Paige (graduate), Nickel Ja'Den McBurrows (senior), CB Jyaire Hill (sophomore).

-Reserves: CB Keshaun Harris (graduate), SS Quinten Johnson (graduate), FS Wes Walker (graduate), Nickel Zeke Berry (junior), CB Jyaire Hill (sophomore)
+Reserves: CB Keshaun Harris (graduate), SS Brandyn Hillman (sophomore), FS Kody Jones (junior), Nickel Zeke Berry (junior), CB Myles Pollard (junior).

 The buzz: Like most positions, this unit lost multiple players to the NFL (second-rounder Mike Sainristil and UDFA Josh Wallace).
 The unit got even thinner than expected, though, when junior safety Keon Sabb transferred to Alabama, DJ Waller Jr., a young riser in the room, transferred to Kentucky and three-year starting safety Rod Moore, the captain of the back end, injured his knee and underwent surgery last month.
 It's not clear if Moore will return this year.
-Still, U-M has experience in another potential top-10 pick in Will Johnson and veteran leadership in Paige and had a massive weekend the past three days to add some much needed depth.
-U-M picked up a former FCS All-American in Aamir Hall, nabbed MSU's best defensive player in the secondary last year in safety Jaden Mangham and safety Wesley Walker; a sixth-year player who played for three years at Tennessee and two years at Georgia Tech who could work in at nickel or as safety depth in place of Moore all over the past weekend.
+Still, U-M has experience in another potential top-10 pick in Will Johnson and veteran leadership in Paige and Quinten Johnson.

 Contact Tony Garcia: apgarcia@freepress.com.
 Follow him at @realtonygarcia.